pmjobsearch00/stock-exchange/README.md

-## Assignment – ICE Java Programming Test
+## Sample Practice

 ** Requirements **

 Question 1:

 Below is an extract from two classes used with in a pricing system.
-The first class ‘InterestPayment’ contains some business logic; the second class Payment is a POJO that represents a payment.
+The first class â€˜InterestPaymentâ€™ contains some business logic; the second class Payment is a POJO that represents a payment.
 The specification of business logic in InterestPayment.updatePayment() is to update the payment if the date is within 5 days of the existing date and return true if it was updated (otherwise a new payment would be created and the existing payment would remain).
 There is a bug in the updatePayment method.
 Write a Junit test case to expose the bug.